Agencies, Bureaus & Commissions

 Regulatory Compliance Division

-The Regulatory Compliance Division is responsible for responding to FOIA requests, drafting formal complaints, stipulations, and final orders, scheduling and holding settlement conferences, and houses the cemetery commissioner.
+The Regulatory Compliance Division is responsible for assisting the LARA FOIA Office, in responding to FOIA requests, drafting formal complaints, stipulations, and final orders, scheduling and holding settlement conferences, and representing or coordinating the legal representation of the bureau at formal hearings.

-Also, within the Bureau's administration are Testing & Education Services, the Audit Section, and centralized bureau functions such as IT, budget, finance, and imaging.
+Also, within the Bureau's administration are centralized bureau functions such as IT & web development, budget, finance, and imaging.

 Communications, Office of